The Nature of Heat and Light

 itself were also moving [7].

-It means that the flame’s body that acts against the wood is composed of small parts*.
+It means that the flame’s body that acts against the wood is composed of small particles*.
 These move independently of one another with a very fast and violent motion.

-Its parts move independently of one another.
-Even though they often act together to create a single effect, they nonetheless act on their own against the bodies they touch.
+Its particles move independently of one another.
+They often act together to create a single effect.
+Yet they nonetheless act on their own against the bodies that they touch.

 Their motion is very fast and very violent because they are so small that we cannot distinguish them by sight.
 They would not have the force to act against other bodies if the quickness of their motion did not compensate for their smallness.[8]